 The aggressive Delaware car accident attorneys at Silverman, McDonald & Friedman believe in your right to fair compensation when you have been the victim of a vehicle crash.
-We represent clients who have been injured in New Castle, Seaford, Wilmington, and Newark.
+We represent clients who have been injured in Newark, Seaford, Wilmington, and Newark.

 If you’ve ever been in an auto accident that left you with even minor injuries, you know you can take a bit of time to heal from it.
 A severely bruised knee from smashing against the dashboard or a pulled shoulder from your head being slightly turned on impact can mean months before you feel back to normal.